tm-a-t/TGPy/guide/docs/extensibility/modules.md

 Modules are stored as separate Python files in `data/modules` directory.
 You can safely edit them manually.

 Modules run each time TGPy starts.
-By default, they run in order of addition.
+By default, they run in the order they were added.

 ## Module settings